 Most hurricanes really last only a day or two.
 You may get a little wind and rain a few days prior and then usually the day after a hurricane, it is sunny skies.
 Gotta love Florida!

-Here is a video of what it was like at Epcot (the day of a hurricane).
-Hurricane Matthew was heading to Orlando (later that evening).
+Here is a video of what it was like at Disney’s Animal Kingdom (the day of a hurricane).
+Hurricane Dorian was heading to Orlando (later that evening).

 Hurricanes at Disney World Tips